Data Cuts, Broader Population Comparison, & Current Participants

 By Location

-In 2025, we provided data cuts for:
+In 2026, we are providing data cuts for:

 Colorado